 Licensed Occupational Therapist Salary

-The average pay for a Licensed Occupational Therapist is $38.24 per hour.
-Skills that are associated with high pay for this job are Home Health/Home Care and Acute Care.
+The average pay for a Licensed Occupational Therapist is $37.75 per hour.
+A skill in Home Health/Home Care is associated with high pay for this job.

 Job Description for Licensed Occupational Therapist